LONG TERM SHAREHOLDER REMINDER - GuruFocus.com

-LOS ANGELES, Oct.
-25, 2022 /PRNewswire/ -- The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of The GEO Group, Inc. ("GEO" or "the Company") (NYSE: GEO) for violations of the securities laws.
+The+Schall+Law+Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Berry Corporation (“Berry” or “the Company”) (NASDAQ: BRY) for violations of the securities laws.

 The investigation focuses on whether the Company issued false and/or misleading statements and/or failed to disclose information pertinent to investors.